dcalabresi-umd/msml641-nlp-project/README.md

 - Gunning Fog index for text complexity score.
 - Multilevel binomial regression

+**Mutli-level binomial regression:**

+Instead of applying a de-meaning to the headline CTR and then doing a linear regression, the authors of this paper applied a multi-level binomial regression to the data.
+This model defines a estimator which is better suited for the information provided by the dataset.

+For the headline/package $i$ and the test $j$, the model is defined as:
+$$
+logit(p_{ij}) = \alpha_j+ \beta X_i
+$$

+With a different intercept coefficient alpha for each test and a set of coefficients beta for the features.

+Then $p_{ij}$, which is the probability of the headline, is fitted to a binomial distribution where $n$ is the number of impressions (Already given) and $p_{ij}$ is the probability of the headline to be clicked.
+The probability distribution is then fitted to the data using maximum likelihood estimation or probabilistic programming.

 ### 2.3.
-Linguistic effects on news headline success: Evidence from thousands of online field experiments (2023)
+Linguistic effects on news headline success: Evidence from thousands of online field experiments (Gligorić et al., 2023)

 - [PLOS ONE - Linguistic effects on news headline success: Evidence from thousands of online field experiments](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0281682)